-On March 2, 2023, the Company announced that it received approval for a grant from the Ministry of Economy in the amount of approximately NIS 300,000, which based on an exchange rate on such date of NIS 1.00 =\$0.2923, would be approximately \$88,000, to further finance the marketing activities of the LIBERTY[®] Endovascular Robotic Surgical System in the U.S. market.
+On March 2, 2023, the Company announced that it received approval for a grant from the Ministry of Economy in the amount of approximately NIS 300,000, which based on an exchange rate on such date of NIS 1.00 = \$0.2923, would be approximately \$88,000, to further finance the marketing activities of the LIBERTY® Endovascular Robotic Surgical System in the U.S. market.

-In relation to the Ministry of Economy grant, the Company is obligated to pay royalties amounting to 3% of future sales of the LIBERTY[®] Endovascular Robotic Surgical System up to the grant amount plus interest.
+In relation to the Ministry of Economy grant, the Company is obligated to pay royalties amounting to 3% of future sales of the LIBERTY® Endovascular Robotic Surgical System up to the grant amount plus interest.

 During the second fiscal quarter of 2023, Microbot commenced a core-business focus program and a cost reduction plan while it sought to raise sufficient additional capital to continue development of the LIBERTY[®] Endovascular Robotic Surgical System.
 In May and June 2023, Microbot raised aggregate gross proceeds of approximately \$7.6 million, before fees and expenses of approximately \$1.1 million, from investors, to continue to fund its operations and research and development activities and will need additional funds to continue the FDA approval process for the LIBERTY[®] Endovascular Robotic Surgical System.
-We also raised approximately \$2.7 million in gross proceeds, before fees and expenses of approximately \$333,000, from financing activities in January 2024, and approximately \$2.35 million in gross proceeds, before fees and expenses of approximately \$264,000 (not including legal fees and other company expenses), from financing activities in June 2024.
+We also raised approximately \$2.7 million in gross proceeds from financing activities in January 2024.
 To the extent available, Microbot intends to raise capital through future public and private issuances of debt and/or equity securities.
 The capital raises from issuances of convertible debt and equity securities could result in additional dilution to Microbot's shareholders.
-In addition, to the extent Microbot determines to incur additional indebtedness, Microbot can provide no assurance that financing will be available in the amounts it needs, at the times it needs it or on terms acceptable to it, if at all.
+In addition, to the extent Microbot determines to incur additional indebtedness, Microbot's incurrence of additional debt could result in debt service obligations and operating and financing covenants that would restrict its operations.
+Microbot can provide no assurance that financing will be available in the amounts it needs, at the times it needs it or on terms acceptable to it, if at all.

 Management believes we have sufficient funds for our operations for less than one year.
 As a result of the foregoing and our current cash position, these conditions raise substantial doubt about Microbot's ability to continue as a going concern, which could adversely affect our ability to raise capital, expand our business and develop our planned products.
-The accompanying consolidated financial statements do not include any adjustments to reflect the possible future effects on recoverability and reclassification of assets or the amounts and classification of liabilities that may result from the outcome of this uncertainty.
+The accompanying consolidated annual financial statements do not include any adjustments to reflect the possible future effects on recoverability and reclassification of assets or the amounts and classification of liabilities that may result from the outcome of this uncertainty.